mtomassoli/golib/README.md

 The mechanism is similar to *multitasking* in operating systems with a single processor and a single core: different tasks seem to be running in parallel even if they aren't.
 The main difference is that multitasking is preemptive, that is the OS decides when a task must be interrupted, whereas goroutines are interrupted only when they surrender control to the system.

 Channels are a mean for goroutines to *communicate* and *synchronize*.
-Channels behave like *queues*, that is you can *push* and *pop* values.
-Since the operations on channels may block, they can also be used as *high-level* synchronization constructs.
+You can *send* values on a channel and *receive* values from a channel.
+Channels behave like *queues*, that is messages are sent/received in FIFO order.
+Since operations on channels may block, they can also be used as *high-level* synchronization constructs.

 ##Why?##